Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3

-At high frequency, the phase goes out of this band as it can be interpreted as a bias on the timing of $h(t)$: the reconstructed $h(t)$ channel looks to be slightly in advance, by about 7~\mus\ and 6~\mus\ during O3a and O3b respectively.
+At high frequency, the phase goes out of this band as it can be interpreted as a bias on the timing of $h(t)$: \lr{for a mistiming of $\Delta \tau$, the phase bias increases with frequency $f$ as $\Delta \Phi = -2\pi \times f \times \Delta\tau$.} The reconstructed $h(t)$ channel looks to be slightly in advance, by about 7~\mus\ and 6~\mus\ during O3a and O3b respectively.

 The actuator calibration based on free swinging Michelson technique is less sensitivity at high frequency and the fitted model is less precise, which explains the increasing deviation from the measurements based on photon calibration (see section~\ref{sec:calib_michelson_compare}).
 The actuation delay is also less constrained using the free swinging Michelson technique: a difference of about $-5$~\mus\ is seen with respect to the photon calibration results.
 The larger phase bias seen on the measurements based on free swinging Michelson technique mainly comes from this extra-delay, which corresponds to about 3~mrad around the maximum of the bias at 100~Hz.